 We also rely upon trademarks to develop and maintain our competitive position, and we continue to pursue and obtain trademark rights relating to our business.
 We have a vigorous global program of trademark registration and enforcement to maintain and strengthen the value of our trademarks and prevent the unauthorized use of those trademarks.
-Our global trademark portfolio consists of 11 different trademarks having a total of more than 100 trademark registrations and pending trademark applications.
+Our global trademark portfolio consists of seven different trademark families comprised of more than 100 registrations and pending applications.

-Government Regulation
+Government Regulation and Product Approval